LibreHealthIO/lh-ehr/Documentation/8_ForDevelopers/LibreEHR_Directories.md

 **Main**
 This directory contains directories for the calendar , patient finder, authorizations, office notes, Dated reminders and messages.
 It also contains the menu programs ,backup programs , and the about page.

-**Modules**
-This directory is used for the adding of custom and ZEND modules.

 **New**
 This directory contains the New Patient create screen.